colalb1/Interest-Rate-Forecasting/README.md

 ## Takeaways

-The goal of this project was to refresh and expand my knowledge on interest rate models, create reference material for those interested in the basics of modeling interest rate SDEs, and further improve my C++ knowledge/OOP organization.
+The goal of this project was to refresh and expand my knowledge of interest rate models, create reference material for those interested in the basics of modeling interest rate SDEs, and further improve my C++ knowledge/OOP organization.

 Although this repo mainly contains well-studied interest rate SDEs, this will act as the basis for more nuanced implementations moving forward.
 I will come back to this project later to add additional modern academic techniques; admittedly, I did not get to as much of this content as I would have liked.
 Plans for the future of this (or a tangential) project include focusing on extensions of multi-factor models such as the [Longstaff-Schwartz](https://www.soa.org/493589/globalassets/assets/library/newsletters/risks-and-rewards/2002/october/rar-2002-iss40-smith.pdf), [Chen](https://en.wikipedia.org/wiki/Chen_model), [Heath-Jarrow-Merton family](https://en.wikipedia.org/wiki/Heath%E2%80%93Jarrow%E2%80%93Morton_framework) (HJM), and [LIBOR](https://en.wikipedia.org/wiki/LIBOR_market_model) models (a commonly used subset of the HJM framework).